tweedge/tweedge/README.md

 ### Hi, I'm Chris 👋

 I'm a security person in a software world.
 My focus is on bringing holistic and pragmatic security solutions to software companies, and I'm especially partial to risk-reducing solutions which improve development processes or developer experience ([bingo!](https://github.com/swagitda/infosec-buzzword-bingo)).
-I build guardrails, not tarpits.

-Currently, I'm a Senior Security Engineer & Security Engineer Manager @ [Amazon](https://www.aboutamazon.com/our-company) as part of the Security Foundations organization, working on cloud security and related projects.
+Currently, I'm a Cloud Security manager @ [Amazon](https://www.aboutamazon.com/our-company) as part of the Application Security organization, helming a multifaceted CloudSec function that focuses on promoting long-term sustainable architecture.
+My team is not the "run ScoutSuite and call it a day" type, thankfully. :)

 My notable past roles include:
+- Sr. Security Engineer, Amazon
 - Security Engineer, Vulnerability Management @ [Luta Security](https://www.lutasecurity.com/) on the [Zoom](https://zoom.us/) contract
 - Product Security Engineer @ [Datto](https://datto.com), and Software Engineer before that